Cluster-breaking and reconfiguration effects in $_\Lambda^{12}\rm{B}$ hypernucleus: acknowledgement

-This work is supported by the National Natural Science Foundation of China (Grants No.\ 12105141, 12205105, 12305123), by the Jiangsu Provincial Natural Science Foundation (Grants No.\ BK20210277), by the National Key R\&D Program of China (Contract No. 2023YFA1606503), by the 2021 Jiangsu Shuangchuang (Mass Innovation and Entrepreneurship) Talent Program (Grants No.\ JSSCBS20210169), by the JSPS KAKENHI Grant No.JP22K03643 and JP25H01268, by JST ERATO Grant No.JPMJER2304.
+This work was supported by National Natural Science Foundation of China [Grant Nos.
+12575125, 12205105, 12305123], by the National Key R\&D Program of China (Contract No.2023YFA1606503), by the China Scholarship Council (CSC) under Grant No. 202406830152, by the JSPS KAKENHI Grant No.JP22K03643 and JP25H01268, by JST ERATO Grant No.JPMJER2304.
 This work is partially supported by High Performance Computing Platform of Nanjing University of Aeronautics and Astronautics.